SrinandanKota/Algorithms/WebCrawler/README.md

 crawl() This method constructs the web graph over following pages: If seedUrl does not contain all words from topics, then the graph constructed is empty graph(0 vertices and 0 edges).
 Suppose that seedUrl contains all words from topics.
 Consider the first max many pages (including seedUrl page), that contain every word from the list topics, that are visited when you do a BFS with seedUrl as root.
-The program constructs the web graph only over those pages. and writes the graph to the file fileName.
+The program constructs the web graph only over those pages and writes the graph to the file fileName.

 For example, WikiCrawler can be used in a program as follows.
 Say topics has strings Iowa State, Cyclones.